 Use a laser level or snap a chalk line when hanging several panels at the same height over one or more walls.

-Don't over tighten screws when affixing panel clips to the wall - when clips are too tight, panels tend not to hang flat.
+For Gallery Wrapped Acoustic Panels, don't over tighten screws when affixing panel clips to the wall - when clips are too tight, panels tend not to hang flat.

 Try a wood shim between your panel clip and the wall to give your panel the appearance of hanging flat, even if your wall surface is not flat.

-When hanging panels larger than 2'x3' in a horizontal position, use 2 clips (some extra large panels may require 3 or more clips) and space them about 6 inches in from the corners.
+For Gallery Wrapped Acoustic Panels, when hanging panels larger than 2'x3' in a horizontal position, use 2 clips (some extra large panels may require 3 or more clips) and space them about 6 inches in from the corners.